oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 - Open your VNC Client

 - Connect to the client VM.
 Depending on your client you may be asked to different information, but usually you'll be asked for a connect string.
-Thsi will typically look like 123.456.789.123:1 where the first part is the IP address and the :1 is the display number which is a constant (this is an example, the IP address won't work, you need to use your own.)
+Thsi will typically look like `123.456.789.123:1` where the ``123.456.789.123` is the IP address and the `:1` is the display number which is a constant (this is an example, the IP address won't work, you need to use your own.)

 - You VNC client may warn you that you're making an insecure connection, this is expected as we have not setup security certificates.
 For example for a real VNC client on a Mac this may look like